 Side Note: Even though you plan on nursing, be sure to research baby formula options.
 Sometimes things come up that prevent you from breastfeeding and you want to be prepared with alternatives.

-Nursing Breast Pads (disposable or reusable) – If you have invested in a nursing bra, it possibly there are already breast pads in the bra.
+Nursing Breast Pads (disposable or reusable) – If you have invested in a nursing bra, it possible there are already breast pads in the bra.
 Depending on your preference, you may like to have a few others on hand.
 I have and used both!
 These disposable pads are popular, made well & inexpensive.
 I used these disposables because I like how they feel and I love the heart shape.

 Nipple Soothing Cups – these are said to really help with relieving some of the pain and discomfort that comes with breastfeeding.
 I’ve been on the fence about buying these because these are a lil on the pricey side and there are so many mixed reviews.
 Some moms absolutely LOVE them and then others . . . not so much!